open-learning-exchange/open-learning-exchange.github.io/ll_CC/pages/bellapps.md

 [Here is the song "Opposite Song"](/ll_CC/pages/uploads/music/oppositesong.mp3) [Here is the video "Burka Avenger"](/ll_CC/pages/uploads/movies/burkaavenger.mp4)

-Please click on each one of these links and you will be directed to the GitHub page.
+Please click on each one of these links and
+**(1)**you will be directed to the GitHub page. or
+**(2)** the file will be opened up in a new tab.

+**(1)**
 After that, you will click on the `raw` button as you see below:

 [Raw](/ll_CC/pages/uploads/images/raw.png)

 Either right-click or control-click on the raw button and select `Save Link As...` and then save to your desktop.
+**(2)**
+Go to the new tab -> right click the webpage -> choose save to save it on your desktop

-From there, go to your vagrantBeLL.
+After downloading the file, go to your vagrantBeLL.
 Select `Library` from the dashboard and then select `Add a Resource`.
 You will then be prompted to go to this page:

 ![Burka Avenger Upload](/ll_CC/pages/uploads/images/burkaavengerupload.png)